A286 / Alloy 660 for excellent high temperature oxidation resistance

 - Maintains high strength at elevated temperatures

-A-286 lock nuts are known for their high strength, creep resistance and oxidation resistance at elevated temperatures.
-This iron-nickel-chromium alloy (once age-hardened) provides A-286 lock nuts with high levels of strength from room temperature up to about 1300°F (700°C).
+A286 nuts, also known as Alloy 660 nuts are stainless steel alloy which contains iron, nickel and chromium.
+A286 lock nuts are known for their high strength, creep resistance and oxidation resistance at elevated temperatures once age hardened.
+As a result, A286 nuts provide high levels of strength from room temperature up to about 1300°F (700°C).

-A-286 nuts are mildly corrosion resistant.
-While they should not be used for strong acid environments, they provide excellent oxidation resistance up to 1300°F (700°C) in conditions that would typically be found in high temperature exhaust streams.
+A286 lock nuts are also mildly corrosion resistant.
+While they should not be used for strong acid environments, they provide excellent oxidation resistance up to 1500°F (815°C) in conditions that would typically be found in high temperature exhaust streams.

-A A286 locknut resists loosening from vibrations and torque.
+An A286 locknut resists loosening from vibrations and torque.
 One of the most common styles is a prevailing torque locknut.
-This kind of A286 locknut has a prevailing torque feature which deforms elastically, preventing it from freely spinning like a standard nut.
+This kind of A286 / Alloy 660 locknut has a prevailing torque feature which deforms elastically, preventing it from freely spinning like a standard nut.

 |All Metal Flexloc Lock Nut||Polymer/Nylon Insert Lock Nut|